 - trouble seeing

-See your doctor if your impaired sensation symptoms seem to be getting worse or you are experiencing falls or balance loss because of impaired sensation, let your healthcare provider know.
+If you have symptoms of impaired sensation that seem to be getting worse or you’re experiencing falls or loss of balance because of impaired sensation, let your healthcare provider know.

-- Where do you feel the sensations?
-Do they feel deep under your skin or just across the top of your skin?
+- Where do you feel the change in sensation?
+Do you feel it deep under your skin or just across the top of your skin?

 - When do the new sensations or loss of sensation occur most often?
-Do they last all day or do they come and go?
+Do they last all day, or do they come and go?

 - Does anything make your symptoms feel worse or better, such as rest, moving, or sleeping?

-A physical examination often comes next.
-Your doctor may tap lightly on your skin to determine how much you can feel.
+Next, they will often perform a physical examination.
+They may tap lightly on your skin to determine how much you can feel.